 The east coast of Australia is known for its main city hubs and tourist sights.
 With Greyhound you can visit the likes of Melbourne, Sydney and Byron Bay as well as head up and island hop around Fraser, Whitsundays, Magnetic, Dunk, Green and Fitzroy islands.
 You can travel inland and up to Alice Springs to book a tour to Uluru then head further up to Darwin to see the jumping crocodiles.
 Or of course, tick a once in a lifetime experience off the list and go and snorkel, dive or sail around the Great Barrier Reef.
 The choices with Whimit at endless!

 The map is quite extensive and covers areas you wouldn’t have thought of stopping.
-We’ll be posting our full two-week itinerary soon!
+You can read our full itinerary here.

 How does booking work?
 What kind of ticket should I book?